AbuBudgie/harmless.exe/README.md

 Project Description (more depth):

-I plan to build a ransomware program that can be executed on any computer and once executed will proceed to encrypt multiple files on that computer.
+I plan to build a ransomware program that will encrypt multiple files on a computer.
 The only way to decrypt the files will be to supply a secret code that won’t be given until the victim fulfills a requirement.

 It will be made using python and will be tested in a Linux environment using a virtual machine to maintain the code of ethics in this course (also because I do not want to accidentally destroy my computer).